 And then completely ignored as Charlie and company slaughter entire squads of militiamen at a time.

 The rebel side comes in for this as several people are introduced for one whole episode, and then are all slaughtered by Wheatley.

 Robin Hood: Mostly averted in the BBC series, where Robin, tired of war, deliberately avoids killing anyone, including Mooks (and the Sheriff is Genre Savvy enough to notice, so he doesn't take Robin's threats seriously).
 He breaks the rule several times, such as when he slaughters dozens of the Sheriff's men when he thinks that Marian is dead, or killing a few Arab assassins trying to kill King Richard.

-Robin of Sherwood: Lampshaded where there is an argument between Robin and Will Scarlet after they have captured Guy of Gisbourne leading a group of homicidal Flemish mercenaries.
-Will Scarlet wants to kill them but Robin says that that would make them no better than the Guy of Gisbourne.
+Robin of Sherwood: Lampshaded where there is an argument between Robin and Will Scarlet after they have captured Guy of Gisburne leading a group of homicidal Flemish mercenaries.
+Will Scarlet wants to kill them but Robin says that that would make them no better than Guy.
 Will replies 'Well what makes you think we are any better?
 What about all the men-at-arms we've killed?'

 Rome: Played straight, lampshaded, and then becomes justified.
 When Pompey flees to Egypt, he is captured and executed by a soldier loyal to Caesar.
 Caesar, who has no qualms killing Pompey's men, is livid that a nobleman would be killed by a commoner and ultimately executes the soldier and desecrates his body.